voorhoede/npm-style-guide/README.md

 ### Why?

-Makes it easier to any developer if the names of the tasks are consistent between projects.
+Makes it easier to any developer if the names of the tasks are consistent between projects with a predictable script API.

 ### How?

-Use names like `build`, `test`, `start` and `watch`.
+Script names like `start` and `test` are default from npm.
+The first one is the default starting point for any module/project while `test` runs all related tests that ensures quality.
+Script names like `build`, `deploy` or `watch` even thou they are not default from npm, are very wildly used by the community.

+* **npm run build** - is used to create all the assets necessary for the project to run
+* **npm run watch** - is used to watch files for changes and run the build task
+* **npm run deploy** - is used to create a deployable of your solution (it can even deploy it)

 [↑ back to Table of Contents](#table-of-contents)